-- 43. Maryland Climate Adaptation and Resilience Framework: Building on its success over the past two years, with the Commission approval of the Framework, the ARWG along with state, local and non-governmental partners will develop a 2022 work plan that outlines implementation steps for the Framework.
+- 43. Maryland Climate Adaptation and Resilience Framework (Framework): Building on its success over the past two years, with the Commission approval of the Framework, the Adaptation and Resiliency Working Group (ARWG) along with state, local and non-governmental partners will develop a 2022 work plan that outlines implementation steps for the Framework.
 The work plan will include specific strategies and goals for prioritization in 2022 and identify partners who will lead the implementation.
-The ARWG will establish a subgroup to lead the implementation of Cross-Framework priorities.
+ARWG will establish a subgroup to lead the implementation of Cross-Framework priorities.
 The priority will be to establish an effective tracking system to measure progress on the Framework as it moves into implementation and develop an online platform to house the Framework and the newly created tracking system.
 This will ensure accountability and transparency in the implementation of the Framework and progress on adaptation goals for the state. - 44.
-Advance Saltwater Intrusion Plan recommendations: The state agency saltwater intrusion team will request that DNR, MDE, MDP, MDA, and the Critical Area Commission identify strategies and solutions that align opportunities to support wetland migration and inform a statewide wetland adaptation plan.
-The state agency saltwater intrusion team recognizes that landscape scale coastal change is occurring in parts of Maryland and that rapid coastal change impacts local economies as land use changes with rising seas and intruding saltwater.
+Advance Saltwater Intrusion Plan recommendations: The state agency saltwater intrusion team will request that DNR, MDE, MDA, the Maryland Department of Planning (MDP) and the Critical Area Commission identify strategies and solutions that align opportunities to support wetland migration and inform a statewide wetland adaptation plan.
+The state agency saltwater intrusion team recognizes that landscape scale coastal change is occurring in parts of Maryland, and that rapid coastal change impacts local economies as land use changes with rising seas and intruding saltwater.
 The team recommends that existing state strategies prioritize the most vulnerable parts of Maryland's coast and support local governments, local planning and conservation tools, and local landowners seeking to protect land while possible, protect the capacity of land to transition, consider alternative transitional land uses, and/or to relocate when conditions become unsustainable.
-Lands most impacted will be stewarded to adapt to changing coastal conditions, improve resilience for landward properties, and maximize co-benefits like supporting wetland migration, while protecting private property rights and values.
-(Saltwater Intrusion Plan team)

-- 45. Building capacity to compete for Natural Infrastructure Resiliency Funds The ARWG continues to recognize the need to prepare Maryland and its communities to take advantage of upcoming federal funding (i.e., FEMA, NOAA, USACE) and public private partnership (P3) opportunities that promote the use of natural infrastructure to build resilience to climate impacts.
+Lands most impacted will be stewarded to adapt to changing coastal conditions, improve resilience for landward properties, and maximize co-benefits like supporting wetland migration, while protecting private property rights and values. - 45.
+Building capacity to compete for Natural Infrastructure Resiliency Funds ARWG continues to recognize the need to prepare Maryland and its communities to take advantage of upcoming federal funding (i.e., Federal Emergency Management Agency, National Oceanic and Atmospheric Administration (NOAA), the U.S. Army Corps of Engineers ) and public private partnership opportunities that promote the use of natural infrastructure to build resilience to climate impacts.

 ARWG and its partners will continue to explore and expand the potential use of the Targeted Resiliency Area effort to serve as a prioritization tool for the larger-scale funding opportunities that are emerging.
-DNR will lead a group of ARWG partners throughout 2022 to discuss landscape-level needs for Natural and Nature-based (NNBF) project identification so that Maryland and its communities are better situated to compete for future funding. - 46.
-When requested by DNR, STWG will review recommendations on resiliency indicators at the project's website (https://mdcoastaladaptation.net).
+DNR will lead a group of ARWG partners throughout 2022 to discuss landscape-level needs for Natural and Nature-based project identification so that Maryland and its communities are better situated to compete for future funding.

+46. When requested by DNR, STWG will review recommendations on resiliency indicators at the project's website, https://mdcoastaladaptation.net.